pguitard/myhyprland-rice/README.md

-# myhyprland-rice
+# My first Hyprland rice running on Arch Linux
-My first Hyprland rice
+Followed tutorial from "My Linux For Work" on Youtube